ywyher/asl/README.md

 Select an anime and episode to enjoy:
 - Automatic subtitle fetching
-- Wrong subtitle fetched ? no worries select the correct one via a simple dialog
+- Wrong subtitle fetched ? no worries select the correct one using a user friendly dialog
 - Support for Japanese, Hiragana, Katakana, and Romaji
 - Instant English translations on hover using the JMdict dictionary